walter-a-jablonowski/homepage/src/misc/context.md

 ## Older projects

 All projects below are projects that I did before 2015 on different platforms.
-Currently I can't offer all of these languages/technologies cause it was long ago.
-IMPORTANT: Whenever the user asks for languages or technologies that I used in old projects tell him what experience I have but mention that I currently can't offer these cause it was too long ago.
+Currently I can't offer all of these languages/technologies cause that was too long ago.
+IMPORTANT: Whenever the user asks for languages or technologies that I used in old projects and that I don't have in my current skill set, tell him about my experience but also mention that I currently can't offer these cause this was too long ago.

 ### Erweiterung einer iOS Anwendung, iPad Version, Portierung auf Android